-Each Quarterfinalist performs a 40-minute solo recital and 10-minute interview with an arts journalist in either New York or Berlin in March 2021.
+Each Quarterfinalist performs a 40-minute solo recital and 10-minute interview with an arts journalist in either New York or Berlin in mid- to late- June 2021*.
 Quarterfinal recitals are not open to the public.
 See the pianists selected for the Quarterfinals.

 Each Semifinalist performs in two separate rounds.